 The initial heritage assessment for the precinct assumed that the first floor of the house was a late addition to the original C1924 house.
 However, further investigations, undertaken as part of the panel hearing for Amendment C294, found that the first floor was in fact part of the original dwelling and not a late additions as originally thought.

 Some alterations have been made to the original street elevation including the replacement of windows, the addition of a carport and replacement of the front porch balustrade.
 Despite these alterations, the house was considered to be intact enough to contribute to the understanding of the Thornton Estate’s interwar origins and is an example of an early interwar residence.

 The Panel agreed with Council’s heritage expert and recommended that 33 Thornton Street, Kew be regraded from non-contributory to contributory and the Thornton Estate Residential Precinct Statement of Significance be amended to reflect the property’s correct grading through a separate planning scheme amendment process.

-Once the public exhibition process is complete, Council officers will review all submissions received and prepare a report for consideration by the Urban Planning Delegated Committee (UPDC).
+Council officers are now reviewing all submissions received and will prepare a report for consideration by the Urban Planning Delegated Committee (UPDC).

 The UPDC will decide whether to:

 - Make changes to the amendment in response to submissions.